pact-foundation/pact-jvm/pact-jvm-server/README.md

     $ pact-jvm-server/build/2.11/install/pact-jvm-server_2.11/bin/pact-jvm-server_2.11

 By default will run on port `29999` but a port number can be optionally supplied.

+### Running it with docker

+You can use a docker image to execute the mock server as a docker container.

+    $ docker run -d -p 8080:8080 -p 20000-20010:20000-20010 uglyog/pact-jvm-server

+This will run the main server on port 8080, and each created mock server on ports 20000-20010.
+You can map the ports to any you require.

 ## Life cycle